GerritCodeReview/plugins_code-owners/resources/Documentation/rest-api.md

 result also includes code owner config that use name prefixes ('\<prefix\>_OWNERS') or name extensions ('OWNERS_\<extension\>').

-Non-parseable code owner config files are omitted from the response.
+Non-parseable code owner config files are omitted from the response, unless the `include-non-parsable-files` option was set.

 #### Response